 – Potential of positively changing or impacting the viewers’ ideas and actions.

 5.2 BSIFF, London, will review Projects in their entirety.
 Projects will be watched and reviewed by members of the Selection Committee; a professional group of filmmakers, film enthusiasts and critics.
 Projects will be scored accordingly.
-Except for the audience award, a Grand Jury finally selects the Festival winners.
+Except for the awards determined by public voting, the Grand Jury finally selects the Festival winners.